Igorbunow/libwdi-ext/docs/EMBEDDING_LIBWDI_EXTERNAL_INF.md

 id_options.post_install_verify_timeout = 5000; // e.g. 5 seconds
 ```

-Additionally, the installer executable used by this fork supports an
-environment variable to control **OEM INF cleanup** (see section 5):

 ```c
 // Enable removal of previous OEM INF files with matching OriginalInfName